lsu-emdm/ReNameIt/Readme.rst

 Installation and Running
 ------------------------

-1. See the next section to ensure dependencies are installed
+1. See the next section to ensure dependencies are installed.
+You may have to install the python dependencies from your distribution's package manager instead of from a python package manager like ``pip``.
 2. ``npm install``
 3. ``npm start`` to start the webserver (on port 8080)